jsr-probitas/setup-probitas/README.md

 This action performs the following steps:

-1. **Setup Deno**: Uses [denoland/setup-deno](https://github.com/denoland/setup-deno) to install Deno with the specified version and cache configuration
-2. **Install Probitas CLI**: Installs the Probitas CLI from JSR using `deno install`
+1. **Install Probitas CLI**: Downloads and installs the pre-compiled Probitas CLI binary from GitHub releases
-3. **Verify Installation**: Confirms both Deno and Probitas are correctly installed and available in the PATH
+2. **Verify Installation**: Confirms Probitas is correctly installed and available in the PATH

-## Caching

-Caching is enabled by default and helps speed up your workflows by:

-- Caching Deno's compiled module cache
-- Caching downloaded dependencies based on your `deno.lock` file
-- Reducing network requests and installation time

-The cache key is automatically generated based on:
-- The GitHub job ID
-- The runner OS and architecture
-- A hash of `deno.lock` files in your project (customizable via `cache-hash`)

 ## Versioning